Santroller/Santroller/wiring_guides/leds2.md

 [![Schematic](/assets/images/led.png)](/assets/images/led.png)

-Note that you can use whatever pins you want as your digital pins, this is just for example
+Note that you can use whatever pins you want as your digital pins, this is just for example And node that the 220ohm resistor value is also for demonstration, you will need to calculate the correct resistor for your specific LEDs.
+Usually LEDs will have a recommended resistor in their datasheets, but there are also calculators online.

 ## Steps
 1. Hook all the anodes of the LEDs to the 5V pin on your microcontroller (note that for the pi pico, this is VBUS).